Skip to main content

 Level of education of the adult population (25-64 years) as a percentage

-Source: Drawn up by Eurydice España-rediE network (INEE, MEFP) on the basis of the Statistics of the Ministry of Education and Vocational Training (MEFP) by exploiting the educational variables of the Active Population Survey (INE) and the State system of education indicators (SEIE).
+Source: Drawn up by Eurydice España-rediE network (INEE, MEFD) on the basis of the Statistics of the Ministry of Education, Vocational Training and Sports (MEFD) by exploiting the educational variables of the Active Population Survey (INE) and the State system of education indicators (SEIE).
 In the following link there is further information by autonomous community.

 In Spain, there has been an important variation in the level of training among the population aged 25 to 64 years old:

-• In the year 2000, 61.5% of the population only had a level of education below upper secondary education.
+• In 2002, 57.5 % of the population had only lower than upper secondary education.

-Also noteworthy is the increase in people with higher degrees:
+Also noteworthy is the increase in the number of people with higher education qualifications: